Stability contributions are based on the institution’s size and the risks associated with its operations

 The Financial Stability Authority collects the statistical information necessary for determining stability contributions from institutions annually, by the end of January.
 The information on the contribution amount calculated and decided on by the SRB is relayed to the institutions by the end of April.
 The due date for payment is the end of May.The Financial Stability Authority is responsible for collecting contributions from Finnish institutions.

 Chart: Stability contributions in Finland.
-To date, Finnish banks have paid stability contributions six times.
-In total, EUR 816 million of stability contributions have been collected.
-The target level of the Deposit Guarantee Fund in 2020 is estimated to be approximately EUR 1.1 billion.
+To date, Finnish banks have paid stability contributions seven times.
+In total, EUR 1 086 million of stability contributions have been collected.